x00tex/hackTheBox/Boxes/linux/Retired/pikaboo/README.md

 FTP server logs are stored in `/var/log/vsftpd.log`.
 If you have a LFI and can access a exposed vsftpd server, you could try to login **setting the PHP payload in the username and then access the logs using the LFI.**

-use php code as usename
+use php code as username
 ```bash
 '<?php phpinfo(); ?>'
 ```